-For the year ended 31 December 2014 the Company made a loss after tax of $(\pounds 146,000)$.
+For the year ended 31 December 2015 the Company made a profit after tax of £609,000.
 The Company holds interest-bearing cash deposits in order to meet its liabilities, principally the payment of future preference share dividends.
-For the year ended 31 December 2014, the Company made a profit before taxation of $\pounds 1,078,000$ generating sufficient income to meet these obligations and to cover its operating expenses.
-The Directors are satisfied that the Company will be profitable (pre-taxation) for the period of assessment.
+For the year ended 31 December 2015, the Company made a profit before taxation of £1,313,000 generating sufficient income to meet these obligations and to cover its operating expenses.
+The Directors are satisfied that the Company will be profitable for the period of assessment.
 Profitability depends on the continued interest free funding provided by the Parent Company and this is considered below.
-The Company's loss after taxation of $(\pounds 146,000)$ for the year ended 31 December 2014 is primarily due to adjustments to the tax charge in respect of prior years (see note 7).